 Thousands of people use aviation as a way of traveling each year.
-There are flights that take around 30 minutes, and then there are long haul flights which take more than 10 to 15 hours in some cases.
+There are flights that take around 30 minutes, and then there are long-haul flights that take more than 10 to 15 hours in some cases.

 How Does Airplanes WiFi Works?

 The availability of such internet can start from 10000 feet above from ground to 30,000 feet in general cases.
-From the beginning in the 2000s, multiple updates in the technology related to in-flight Wi-Fi have been noticed.
+From the beginning of the 2000s, multiple updates in technology related to in-flight Wi-Fi have been noticed.

 The latest super fast and secure addition to the in-flight Wi-Fi technology is 2Ku.
-This is set to use spot beam satellite facilities, which will allow download speed of 100mbps with a super-secure connection.
+This is set to use spot beam satellite facilities, which will allow a download speed of 100mbps with a super-secure connection.

 When did it all start?

 You might be confused about seeing the fact that many in-flight Wi-Fi provider companies were established before 2000.
 Initially, Wi-Fi was used as a way of providing in-flight entertainment content.

 Challenges of Airplanes WiFi

 The devices in those days were just getting Wi-Fi compatible updates.
 Most mobile phones were not Wi-Fi compatible.
 The ones who used laptop computers could use Wi-Fi, but the need to save battery in the time of traveling limited their use of Wi-Fi too.

 Progress of the Airplanes WiFi

 But the digital scenario started to change soon after.
 People were starting to get innovative devices and the connectivity, in general, was fueling the need for the internet even when people were traveling.
 Panasonic Avionics and companies like that emerged with strong business policies and strategies.

 Launch of GOGO and Other Companies

 Aircell had permission to work within the United States of America.
 Soon the passengers were noticing the service provided by them and their name got around.

 Gogo is now associated with a good number of airlines around the world. before being of service to airlines like Air Canada, Delta Air Lines, British Airways, American Airlines, etc., Gogo started its journey with Virgin America.

 In 2011, the pricing of Aircell was pretty logical.
 The passengers could get the service for as cheap as $5 and they could spend up to $40 for a monthly subscription.

 Now, which was the company that offered free in-flight Wi-Fi first?
 The answer is Norwegian.
 The airline has disclosed that almost 20 million passengers use the complimentary Wi-Fi service since 2011.

 These companies have been competing in order to bring the latest technology and the lowest price for the passengers.

 Tendency of Airlines

-Most Airlines show the tendency of making wireless internet service available in the long haul international flights first.
+Most Airlines show the tendency of making wireless internet service available in long-haul international flights first.
 It is understandable since most International travelers have either business or leisure plans.
-Internet connection in these long time flights help them stay connected and up-to-date.
+Internet connection in these long-time flights helps them stay connected and up-to-date.